 Obesity usually comes with a bunch of other health conditions.
 If the health conditions aren’t present currently, over time, they are bound to pop up for an obese person.
 Health insurers usually have similar charts that they look at when it comes to weight classes, but like other factors, different companies assign different risks to different classes.
 If you are “packing it in”, you might want to get rates from a bunch of different insurers to see who gives you the best rates.
 Obesity definitely can affect life insurance rates though, so if you can get your weight under control before you apply for insurance, you should!

 Similar to how a life insurance broker can help you see different underwriting criteria of different companies when it comes to medical conditions, the same can be said about weight.
 A good broker will tell you which companies have more lenient rules when it comes to obesity.
 (Pro tip – Women who are overweight should look at insurers who use Unisex weight tables.
 Men usually weigh more, so this should help!)

 Most insurers will ask you if anyone in your family has had cancer or heart disease.
 Being as these two medical conditions can be quite deadly, it’s pretty obvious why a life insurer would care about them.
 But even if these diseases run in your family, again, it’s not the end of the world.

 Some insurance companies will only consider genetic heart disease in their underwriting if your parents or grandparents died of a heart attack at an early age.
-If your parent died of a heart attack at age 63, for example, you might be in luck because a lot of insurers only consider it a risk factor if the heart disease struck before age 60.
+If one of your parents died of a heart attack at age 63, for example, you might be in luck because a lot of insurers only consider it a risk factor if the heart disease struck before age 60.
 This is why it’s important to get quotes from as many life insurance companies as possible.
 You never know “what’s important” to each company until you actually go and get a quote from them.

 Your Driving Record